Synerty/synerty-peek/docs/overview/Overview.rst

 In web developers terminology, the Mobile service is called the frontend, and the Client service is called the backend.

-The Mobile service codes structure allows Angualar components to be reused to drive both nativescript and web based interfaces.
+The Mobile service codes structure allows Angular components to be reused to drive both nativescript and web based interfaces.
 For example :

 *   **my-component.ns.html**    (View for Nativescipt XML)